Dutch Harbor: Fishing

 Dutch Harbor is ranked as a top fishing port with more than a billion dollars transferred each year.
 Huge harvests of pollock and cod in the Bering Sea are part of this total.
 The Bering Sea has a continental shelf that is one of the world's largest, and supports a rich ecosystem.

+However, fish and mussels from Dutch Harbor has higher PCB levels than fish from non-military areas.